Nick Joaquin: Career beginnings

 Very early on, Joaquin was already exploring his literary voice.
 At age 17, he published his first English poem about Don Quixote, in the literary section of the pre-World War II Tribune, where he worked as a proofreader.
 It was accepted by the writer and editor Serafin Lanot.
 Joaquin had felt a strong connection with the story of Don Quixote; he felt like he could identify with the character.
 Later in life, he used a similar iteration of Quixote in his various pen names, Quijano de Pacó and Quijano de Manila.

-A little later, in 1937 he published his first short story in the Sunday Tribune Magazine, “The Sorrows of Vaudeville” telling the story of the vaudevilles in Manila—a city he was endlessly enamored by.
+A little later, in 1937 he published his first short story in the Sunday Tribune Magazine, "The Sorrows of Vaudeville" telling the story of the vaudevilles in Manila—a city he was endlessly enamored by.
 It was accepted by the writer and editor Serafin Lanot.

 After Joaquin won a nationwide essay competition to honor La Naval de Manila, sponsored by the Dominican Order, the University of Santo Tomas awarded him an honorary Associate in Arts (A.A.) and a scholarship to St. Albert's Convent, the Dominican monastery in Hong Kong.
 There he was once again close to his family's original goal for him to enter the seminary.
 Joaquin and his family were devoutly Christian.
 He notably heard mass daily and was fond of praying the Holy Rosary.
 He only stayed in Hong Kong for two years before returning to Manila.

 Joaquin continued publishing stories and poems between 1934 and 1941 in the Herald Mid-Week Magazine and the Sunday Tribune Magazine.
 The Commonwealth years were a particularly vibrant era in Philippine literature.
 Later, the Japanese occupation closed down the Tribune and other publications.
 The young Joaquin had to look for ways to support his family.

 Throughout the occupation, Joaquin had continued writing.
-“The Woman Who Felt Like Lazarus” and the essay “La Naval de Manila” were borne out of this war period Joaquin had detested.
+"The Woman Who Felt Like Lazarus" and the essay "La Naval de Manila" were borne out of this war period Joaquin had detested.
 His work had appeared in the Philippine Review, an English-language journal, in 1943.
 His story, "It Was Later Than We Thought" and his translation of Rizal's Mi Ultimo Adios were also published.
 He was beginning to spark an interest from readers.
 However, the reticent Joaquin shied away from recognition.
 He had created this mysterious and distant author.

 Career

 After returning to the Philippines, Joaquin joined the Philippines Free Press, starting as a proofreader.
 He soon attracted notice for his poems, stories and plays, as well as his journalism under the pen name Quijano de Manila.
 His journalism was both intellectual and provocative, an unknown genre in the Philippines at that time, and raised the country's level of reportage.

-Nick Joaquin is interred at the Libingan ng mga Bayani.
+Part of Nick Joaquin's cremains were interred at the Libingan ng mga Bayani.